Food security

 NT Remote Stores Program

-The Northern Territory (NT) Government is developing the NT Remote Stores Program (the Program).
+The Northern Territory (NT) Government is developing the NT Remote Stores Program.

-The Program is designed to improve the availability and variety of healthy food and drinks in remote areas; and to make sure the NT Government gives the right support to community stores.
-The Program achieved the required legislative support with the gazettal of the Food Amendment Bill 2023 in October 2023.
+The program is designed to improve the availability and variety of healthy food and drinks in remote areas; and to make sure the NT Government gives the right support to community stores.

-Health Protection is implementing the Program, supported by a small operational program and policy development team based in Darwin, Alice Springs and Nhulunbuy.
+Health Protection is implementing the program, supported by a small operational and policy development team based in Darwin, Alice Springs and Nhulunbuy.

-Authorised officers within the Program will ensure that businesses comply with legislative requirements associated with remote community stores and food security under part 7A of the Food Act 2004.
+Authorised officers ensure that businesses comply with the legislative requirements associated with remote community stores and food security under Part 7A of the Food Act 2004.

 Next steps

-The NT Government recognises the importance of remote community stores and will continue to provide support and information as the Program develops.
+The NT Government recognises the importance of remote community stores and will continue to provide support and information to remote community stores.

 More Information